Kurumi78/AutoRefinedInstaller/README.md

 ### Notes:

   The script isnt very robust. if you feed it an invalid directory it will just error out.
 A wineprefix will be auto-generated if one des not exist at the current location.

+This script is compatible with the steam deck, however you much run it through Lutris's terminal.